WASP-43b

 WASP-43b, formally named Astrolábos, is a transiting planet in orbit around the young, active, and low-mass star WASP-43 in the constellation Sextans.
 The planet is a hot Jupiter with a mass twice that of Jupiter, but with a roughly equal radius.
 WASP-43b was flagged as a candidate by the SuperWASP program, before they conducted follow-ups using instruments at La Silla Observatory in Chile, which confirmed its existence and provided orbital and physical characteristics.
 The planet's discovery was published on April 14, 2011.

-WASP-43b has an orbital period of approximately 0.8 days (19.2 hours), which at the time of discovery was the second-shortest known, surpassed only by WASP-19b.
+WASP-43b has an orbital period of approximately 0.8 days (19.2 hours), which at the time of discovery was the third-shortest known, surpassed only by WASP-19b and WASP-47e.
 At the time of its discovery, the size of WASP-43b's orbit was the smallest known for a hot Jupiter, probably due to its host star's low mass.

 Nomenclature

 In August 2022, this planet and its host star were included among 20 systems to be named by the third NameExoWorlds project.
 The approved names, proposed by a team from Romania, were announced in June 2023.
 WASP-43b is named Astrolábos and its host star is named Gnomon, after the gnomon and the Greek word for the astrolabe.